 Be sure you keep pesticides, including insect repellents, out of the reach of children.
 Never allow young children to apply a repellent product themselves.
 Although Betty read the label, Doug was still able to get hold of the DEET repellent.
 Fortunately, having already read the label, Betty knew exactly where to find the first aid information to quickly help her son.

 Always read the entire label of a pesticide before you use it!
 The statements on insect repellent labels tell how the product is to be applied and include special precautions for children.
-Some of these precautions are outlined in the Environmental Protection Agency (EPA) fact sheet on repellents.
+Precautions are outlined on EPA's webpage about repellents and children.
 The Centers for Disease Control and Prevention (CDC) also provide guidance on the use of insect repellents.

 For example, EPA says "Do not apply to eyes and mouth, and apply sparingly around ears.
 When using sprays do not spray directly onto face; spray on hands first and then apply to face." and CDC says "Do not allow young children to apply insect repellent to themselves; have an adult do it for them.
 Keep repellents out of reach of children."
 Be sure to wash your hands after the application.
-If you have questions about insect repellents or other pesticides, call the National Pesticide Information Center at 1-800-858-7378 to speak a Pesticide Specialist.
+If you have questions about insect repellents or other pesticides, call NPIC at 800-858-7378 to speak a Pesticide Specialist.
 Remember - "Read the Label First!"